jozavala-msft/data-accelerator/Local-Tutorial-4-Outputs-to-disk.md

 You have connected the Flow to a new output.

 ## View output within a docker container
 You can view files within a container by statrting a bash session inside the container.
 This is useful to view output in case you have that specified in your flow.
+You can cd into the folder you specified when adding a local output location, say, Local Folder URI (e.g. /app/aspnetcore/output)
  - If you wish to view data from output
    ```
    docker exec -it dataxlocal /bin/bash